najmul-github/portfolio/index.md

 Mekumi Ed. #PHP #Laravel #Vue.js.
-3. **IFIC EKYC(FinTech):** Developed the onboarding system for IFIC Bank, focusing on automating the customer registration process, and enhancing data security. #Python #Django
+3. **IFIC EKYC(FinTech):** Developed the onboarding system for IFIC Bank, focusing on automating the customer registration process, and enhancing data security. #JavaScript #Python #Django
-4. **Archiving Service (SAAS Model):** Key contributor to Archiving Service a SaaS model for banking management systems. #Angular #.NET
+4. **Archiving Service (SAAS Model):** Key contributor to Archiving Service a SaaS model for banking management systems. #JavaScript #Angular #.NET
-5. **DGFood:** The Directorate General of Food is an automation system of the government of Bangladesh and It manages the food supply in Bangladesh.
+5. **DGFood:** The Directorate General of Food is an automation system of the government of Bangladesh and It manages the food supply in Bangladesh. #PHP #Laravel #JavaScript
-6. **Shuttle Bangladesh:**  I work on this project as a lead and develop the backend and front end of both of the projects.
+6. **Shuttle Bangladesh:**  I work on this project as a lead and develop the backend and front end of both of the projects. #PHP #Laravel #JavaScript #VueJs
-7. **Shuttle Cockpit (B2C System):** A ride-sharing service that includes monthly advance/live ride booking, payment processing, driver location tracking, booking cancellations, and a checkout system.
+7. **Shuttle Cockpit (B2C System):** A ride-sharing service includes monthly advance/live ride booking, payment processing, driver location tracking, booking cancellations, and a checkout system. #PHP #Laravel #JavaScript
-8. **Follow-up Dashboard:** Developed a dashboard replicating spreadsheet filter mechanisms with dynamic filters offering 15 different combinations.
+8. **Follow-up Dashboard:** Developed a dashboard replicating spreadsheet filter mechanisms with dynamic filters offering 15 combinations. #PHP #Laravel #JavaScript #VueJs
 9. **Shuttle Jatrikoi:** A customer acquisition automation service designed to onboard potential customers registered through campaigns, social platforms, or the website.
 In this system, customer acquisition managers assign tasks to customer acquisition officers.
-Officers then contact customers, update customer statuses, add remarks, record call durations, and document other feedback-related information.
+Officers then contact customers, update customer statuses, add remarks, record call durations, and document other feedback-related information. #PHP #Laravel #JavaScript #VueJs
 10. **Shuttle Shohoz:** A customer operation service providing operational tools for users, including booking details, booking cancellations, status updates, trip manager assignments, car location tracking, issue updates from customers, trip manager activities, SMS to customers, role permission updates, and promo service management.
-Engineered 20 REST APIs for live booking, resulting in a 5% increase in customer bookings and a 7% reduction in technical payments and booking issues.
+Engineered 20 REST APIs for live booking, resulting in a 5% increase in customer bookings and a 7% reduction in technical payments and booking issues.#PHP #Laravel #JavaScript #VueJs
 11. **Shuttle User Service:** A centralized user login and management service that handles authentication for customers and internal users.
-Engineered this dynamic user microservice, effectively managing real-time login and registration for over 5,000 active customers through SMS and OTP.
+Engineered this dynamic user microservice, effectively managing real-time login and registration for over 5,000 active customers through SMS and OTP. #PHP #Laravel
 12. **Vue Template:** Vue template is a standard template that is developed using vue, SCSS, HTML, and JavaScript.
-It’s for a developer who is looking for a structure template for their project.
+It’s for a developer who is looking for a structure template for their project.#JavaScript #VueJs
 13. **Priority Management System:** (PHP, JavaScript, Laravel, MySQL, Bootstrap4) Priority Management System is an integrated and automated software system for the NSU canteen.
-With this system, Student will easily get their token for food orders.
+With this system, Student will easily get their token for food orders. #PHP #Laravel #JavaScript
-14. **Buyer and Street Vendor Communication Order Service:** To design and develop this website; JavaScript, JQuery, Ajax, HTML5, CSS3, Bootstrap are used for front-end; PHP, Laravel, and MySQL databases are used for back end.
+14. **Buyer and Street Vendor Communication Order Service:** To design and develop this website; JavaScript, JQuery, Ajax, HTML5, CSS3, Bootstrap are used for front-end; PHP, Laravel, and MySQL databases are used for back end.#PHP #Laravel #JavaScript
-15. **Cable Operator Management System:** (JavaScript, MySQL, Laravel, PHP, Bootstrap 4) Cable Operator Management System is integrated and automation software system for cable operators.
+15. **Cable Operator Management System:** (JavaScript, MySQL, Laravel, PHP, Bootstrap 4) Cable Operator Management System is integrated and automation software system for cable operators.#PHP #Laravel #JavaScript
 16. **Grocery site (eCommerce):** (JavaScript, Heroku Cloud, Java, and C) The project is developed to prohibit illegal border crossing and safety.
-This junior design project is to develop with a team for academic purposes.
+This junior design project is to develop with a team for academic purposes. #JavaScript #VueJs

 **Skills & Expertise**